Paul Guest (rower): Legal and judicial career

 Guest began practising law in 1965 and was admitted to the Victorian Bar in 1969.
 He was appointed a Queen's Counsel in 1983.
 He had a general practice but specialised in family law and complex property disputes.
 Guest was appointed to the bench of the Family Court of Australia in 1998 and presided as a Family Court judge until 2008.
 At his retirement the Chief Justice of the Family Court Diana Bryant was quoted as saying "[Guest] had brought the dedication and determination typical of an elite athlete to his work" and in reference to his 're Patrick' ruling, she said that his "sympathetic call for legislative reform to assist homo-nuclear families earned him respect in the gay community and showed him to be a modern thinker ahead of his time".

+Other activities and roles

-On his retirement from the bench in 2008 he joined the board of the Lasallian Foundation – a human rights organisation that assists the development of impoverished communities in Asia-Pacific.
+On his retirement from the bench in 2008 he joined the board of the Lasallian Foundation, a human rights organisation that assists the development of impoverished communities in the Asia Pacific region.

 Art collector

-He is a collector of contemporary art and a member of the Curatorial Board of NotFair.
+Guest is a collector of contemporary art and a member of the curatorial board of NotFair.
+He is a benefactor of the Bendigo Art Gallery, and in 2010 founded the biennial Paul Guest Prize for drawing, worth A$15,000.

-Personal
+Personal life

-Guest has been married twice and has three adult children.
 In 2008 he was a guest at the Taj Mahal Hotel in Mumbai during the 2008 Mumbai attacks.
 He was barricaded in his room during the incident and was led to safety afterwards by hotel staff.

 His brother Peter Guest was also an Australian Olympic rower who also rowed at the 1960 Summer Olympics.
-He raced in the coxless four.